Lab Tests Reference Library

 Free T4

-Free T4 is the active, unbound form of thyroxine.
+Free T4 is the active, unbound form of thyroxine (T4) and represents only ~0.03% of total T4.
+Unlike total T4, free T4 is not affected by changes in binding proteins (TBG), making it a more accurate reflection of thyroid hormone status.
 Low Free T4 with high TSH confirms hypothyroidism; high Free T4 with low TSH confirms hyperthyroidism.

 Free Triiodothyronine